RemonNicolai/actr-lba/analysis/01_simulation_parameter_recovery.md

 representing (1) the correct response and (2) all possible incorrect responses.

-The simulated participant will have a single latency factor \(F\) and non-retrieval time \(t_{er}\), but the activation of the memory chunks will be drawn from a normal distribution to represent the activation noise component in ACT-R.
+The simulated participant will have a single non-retrieval time
+\(t_{er}\), but the latency factor \(F\) will be drawn from a uniform distribution, and the activation of the memory chunks will be drawn from a normal distribution to represent the activation noise component in ACT-R.

 ## Generate data